Mental Health Facilities San Luis Obispo County, CA

 San Luis Obispo County Mental Health South County Adults

-San Luis Obispo County Mental Health South County Adults is a mental health treatment center in San Luis Obispo County, CA, located at 1350 Grand Avenue, 93420 zip code area.
+San Luis Obispo County Mental Health South County Adults is a mental health treatment clinic in San Luis Obispo County, California, located at 1350 Grand Avenue, 93420 zip code.
 San Luis Obispo County Mental Health South County Adults provides outpatient treatment.
-San Luis Obispo County Mental Health South County Adults offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and psychotropic medication to adults, young adults and seniors 65 or older.
-San Luis Obispo County Mental Health South County Adults also supports veterans, LGBT and seniors or older adults.
-Additional services at San Luis Obispo County Mental Health South County Adults consist of intensive case management, illness management and recovery and case management.
+San Luis Obispo County Mental Health South County Adults provides individual psychotherapy, psychotropic medication and behavior modification to young adults, seniors 65 or older and adults.
+San Luis Obispo County Mental Health South County Adults also supports people requiring dual diagnosis treatment, people with trauma and seniors or older adults.
+Additional services provided by San Luis Obispo County Mental Health South County Adults consist of intensive case management, vocational rehabilitation services and suicide prevention services.

 Frequently Asked Questions About Mental Health Treatment in San Luis Obispo County, CA